MarchImportant

 Giuseppe Antonio Anastasio Volta

-provided the first source of continuous, reliable current produced by the contact
+the first source of continuous, reliable current produced by the

-of two dissimilar metals.
-His famous voltaic pile consisted of an alternating
+contact of two dissimilar metals.
+His famous voltaic pile consisted

-of water by electrolysis and later to Humphry Davy's discovery of potassium and
+by electrolysis and later to Humphry Davy's discovery of potassium

-other metals by the same process.
-Volta also invented the electrophorus and the
+and other metals by the same process.
+Volta also invented the electrophorus

-condensing electroscope.
-The volt, a unit of electrical measurement, is named
+and the condensing electroscope.
+The volt, a unit of electrical

 March